GADIM co-founder Beth Haller at the Lionsgate Studio in Santa Monica, Calif.

-was established to mark the X Anniversary of the UN Convention on the Rights of Persons with Disabilities (CRPD), in recognition that the media has the potential to play a pivotal role in supporting human rights and the elimation of barriers that diminish those rights.
+THE GLOBAL ALLIANCE FOR DISABILITY IN MEDIA AND ENTERTAINMENT (GADIM) was established in 2016 to mark the 10th Anniversary of the UN Convention on the Rights of Persons with Disabilities (CRPD), in recognition that the media has the potential to play a pivotal role in supporting human rights and eliminating barriers that diminish those rights.

 The Games have provided unprecedented media coverage of the sporting achievements of people with disabilities and some of the discussion around the Games has provided excellent opportunity to challenge that way people with disabilities are perceived by society.

 But is talking about people with disabilities enough to stimulate the change that we need?
 Doesn't it help simply to become more "visible"?
 The nature of the portrayal of people with disability and their relationship with the world around them is equally critical to the frequency of portrayal.

 Words can educate and open minds - or they can reinforce stereotypes and perpetuate prejudice.

 Ableism is to disability what racism is to race and what sexism is to gender.
 It is a form of societal prejudice experienced by people with disabilities that results in marginalization and discrimination.
 Ableist perspectives of disability can be reflected in media in many ways.
 For example, when disabled people are cast of objects of pity, burdens on their families and on society; when disability is framed as human "defect" to be "cured" or overcome, rather than a manifestation of human "diversity" that should be accommodated by a society that welcomes all.

 So, if you are writing or reporting about a person with a disability, how do you frame your story so that it avoids the limiting cliches and stereotypes and meets sound and practice for reporting about people with disabilities?